Are you at risk of whooping cough?

 For advice or further details on vaccinating children, consult your pharmacist or general practitioner.

-Vaccination against Whooping Cough is also recommended for women early in the third trimester of each pregnancy, ideally between 28 and 32 weeks (although it can be administered at any time in the third trimester).
+The recommendation for pertussis vaccination during pregnancy has been updated.
+The optimal timing for vaccination is 20 to 32 weeks gestation (mid 2nd trimester to early 3rd trimester).
+As per Australian Immunisation Handbook.
 Boosting an expectant mother’s immunity also protects the newborn until vaccination at six weeks is possible.
 This is also covered under the National Immunisation Program from 1st July 2018.

 General advice only – this information should not replace the information provided to you by your health care professional.
 If symptoms are severe or persist, please speak to your health care professional.
 Information current as of date of publishing.